Head, Conduct Risk

 Recruitment Assessments

-Some roles use assessments as part of the recruitment process.
-If invited to take an assessment, this indicates progress to an important stage of our process.
+Some of our roles use assessments to help us understand how suitable you are for the role you\’ve applied to.
+If you are invited to take an assessment, this is great news.
+It means your application has progressed to an important stage of our recruitment process.

 #J-18808-Ljbffr